FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 16th December 2022.md

 balaclavas) and frustrating for commuters, residents and visitors to the city.

+The prosecutions for such offences rely solely on interceptions while driving.
+---
-The prosecutions for such offences rely solely on interceptions while driving.--- The interception of offenders is difficult given the dangers of a pursuit to the individuals involved (no
+The interception of offenders is difficult given the dangers of a pursuit to the individuals involved (no

 helmets etc.) in heavy traffic.
 In terms of finding a solution to this problem, Gardaí have engaged with